-This full-featured, professional software transforms broadcast PCs into high-end audio processors.
-Based on a powerful processing engine designed by Hans van Zutphen, OmniaSST is the first processor to support the Telos Alliance's revolutionary µMPX™ codec. µMPX, a specialized codec purpose-built for FM radio, is able to transport high-quality Multiplexed FM signals over a small 320kbps data pipe.
-Reduced data requirements mean high-quality multiplexed audio and RDS signals can be directly routed over IP from your processor into an exciter, opening up tremendous possibilities for efficient MPX audio transport.
+This full-featured, professional audio processing software transforms Windows PCs into high-end audio processors.
+Based on a powerful processing engine designed by Hans van Zutphen, OmniaSST is the first processor to support the Telos Alliance's revolutionary Omnia µMPX® codec.
+Omnia µMPX, a specialized codec purpose-built for FM radio, is able to transport high-quality Multiplexed FM signals over a small 320kbps data pipe.
+Reduced data requirements mean high-quality multiplexed audio and RDS signals can be directly routed over IP from your processor into a decoder application, opening up tremendous possibilities for efficient MPX audio transport.

 Audio Processing Features

-Hiss reduction filter – OmniaSST contains a powerful hiss reduction filter that tackles hiss while leaving adjacent content alone.
+Hiss Reduction Filter – A powerful hiss-reduction filter that tackles hiss while leaving adjacent content alone.
 Especially useful when playing older songs or other noisy content.

 Automatic Gain Control (AGC) – The ITU.1770-based AGC keeps the sound compliant to a defined loudness level.

-Stereo to mono conversion – Converts stereo to mono without removing sounds that normally cancel out during a mono sum.
-This leavies mono sounding just as full and powerful as the original stereo sound.
+Stereo to Mono Conversion – Converts stereo to mono without removing sounds that normally cancel out during a mono sum.
+This leaves mono sounding just as full and powerful as the original stereo sound.

 FM Transmitter Features

-OmniaSST is the first product to generate and decode Omnia’s proprietary µMPX™ multiplex audio codec that allows you to transport high-quality Multiplexed FM signals over a small 320kbps data pipe.
-Reduced data requirements mean high-quality multiplexed audio can be economically routed from an audio processor, over IP, and directly into an exciter, opening completely new possibilities for studio to transmitter links.
+OmniaSST audio processing software is the first product to generate and decode Omnia’s proprietary µMPX™ multiplex audio codec, allowing you to transport high-quality Multiplexed FM signals over a small 320kbps data pipe, slashing bandwidth needed for MPX by 83%!
+Reduced data requirements mean high-quality multiplexed audio can be economically routed from an audio processor, over IP, and directly to a decoder application, opening completely new possibilities for studio to transmitter links.

 The following FM transmitter specific options are provided:

-Flexible outputs means OmniaSST can output both the pre-emphasized and the de-emphasized sound, or the pre-emphasized sound and a partially separately processed streaming sound.
+Flexible Outputs – Flexible outputs mean OmniaSST can output both the pre-emphasized and the de-emphasized sound, or the pre-emphasized sound and a partially separately processed streaming sound.

-ITU-R SM.1268 clipper, Multipath clipper – Mandatory for the Netherlands.
-OmniaSST contains a built-in software based exciter and spectrum analyser, which are used to analyze what the output signal will look like after FM modulation.
-The spectrum analyzer feeds back into the clipper in multiple stages, to very precisely control the resulting spectrum, strictly adhering to and even exceeding what ITU-R SM.1268 requires.
+ITU-R SM.1268 Clipper, Multipath Clipper – OmniaSST contains a built-in software based exciter and spectrum analyzer, which are used to analyze what the output signal will look like after FM modulation.
+The spectrum analyzer feeds back into the clipper in multiple stages, to very precisely control the resulting spectrum, strictly adhering to and even exceeding what ITU-R SM.1268 recommends.